wiedld/reactive-rover/client/README.md

 The wandering Mars Rover.
 Started as a coding challenge (to do OOP style).
 That original code lives in `src/robot/logic/logic.ts`.

 Then people kept asking about react hooks.
-Since I had already used other attempts to cleanly manage side effects (see Approach #1 below), understand the need, and therefore decided to play with hooks.
+Since I had already used other attempts to cleanly manage side effects (see Approach #1 below), I understood the need and therefore decided to play with hooks.

 ## Managing a centralized source of truth